-Orders for compensation restitution, etc.
+Orders for compensation, restitution, etc. Cap.
+4 s.
+8

-- (a) order that the person convicted pay such compensation for the injury or damage concerned as it may deem just; - (b) order the person convicted or any other person concerned to divest himself of any direct or indirect interest in any enterprise; - (c) impose such restriction as it may consider reasonable on the future activities or investments of the person convicted or any other person, including, but not limited to, prohibiting any person from engaging in the same type of endeavour as the enterprise engaged in, the activities of Ahich facilitated or were connected to the commission of the economic offence in question, or do otherwise affect internal trade or foreign commerce; or - (d) order the dissolution or reorganization of any enterprise, making due provision for the rights of innocent persons; or - (e) make any other order in respect of the convicted person or his property, for the purposes of providing for adequate restitution of any public property or interest injured or damaged, and for the better control, averting, reduction or eradication of economic and organized crime. - (2) In making an order under subsection (1) involving the attachment of the property of any person, the Court shall comply with the provisions of section 48 of the Civil Procedure Code, 1966. - (3) An order made under subsection (1) shall be filed by the person or authority in whose favour it is made in the district court having jurisd ction over the area in which the convicted person, or the person again whom it is made, ordinarily resides or in which the property concerns is situate, and upon being so filed the order shall be deemed to be a decree passed by the district court and may be executed in the same manner as, if it were a decree passed under the provisions of the Civil Procedure Code 1966, and the district court shall have jurisdiction to execute that decree notwithstanding that the value of the property or the amount of the compensation awarded exceeds the pecuniary jurisdiction of the district court.
+- 61.-(1) Where the Court is satisfied that the commission of the economic offence of which a person is convicted involved or caused or is likely to cause any injury or damage to any person, body of persons or other authority or to the property or interest in the property of any person, body of persons or other authority, the Court may- - (a) order that the person convicted pay such compensation for the injury or damage concerned as it may deem just; - (b) order the person convicted or any other person concerned to divest himself of any direct or indirect interest in any enterprise; - (c) impose such a restriction as it may consider reasonable on the future activities or investments of the person convicted or any other person, including, prohibiting any person from engaging in the same type of endeavour as the enterprise engaged in, the activities of which facilitated or were connected to the commission of the economic offence in question, or do otherwise after internal trade or foreign commerce; - (d) order the dissolution or reorganisation of any enterprise, making due provision for the rights of innocent persons; or - (e) make any other order in respect of the convicted person or his property, for the purpose of providing for adequate restitution of any public property or interest injured or damaged, and for the better control, averting, reduction or eradication of economic and organised crime. - (2) In making an order under subsection (1) involving the attachment of the property of any person, the Court shall comply with the provisions of section 48 of the Civil Procedure Code.

-- (4) For the Purposes Of this section, the Court may at any time pending the determination of any proceedings, upon the application of the prosecution or of any other Person or authority injured in his business or property by reason of the acts of the accused Person, enter such, restraining orders prohibitions or injunctions, or take such others actions including the acceptance of satisfactory performance bonds, as it may deem just. - (5) Where an application is made under subsection (4) for the exercise by the Court of its powers under that subsection, the Court shall not make any order in favour of the applicant unless he proves the damage or injury and his own non-contribution to its occurrence or causation.
+- (3) An order made under subsection (1) shall be filed by the person or authority in whose favour it is made in the district court having jurisdiction over the area in which the convicted person, or the person against whom it is made, ordinarily resides or in which the property concerned is situate, and upon being so filed the order shall be deemed to be a decree passed by the district court and may be executed in that same manner as if it were a decree passed under the provisions of the Civil Procedure Code and the district court shall have jurisdiction to execute the decree notwithstanding that the value of the property or the amount of the compensation awarded exceeds the pecuniary jurisdiction of the district court. - (4) For the purposes of this section, the Court may at any time pending the determination of any proceedings, upon the application of the prosecution or of any other person or authority injured in his business or property by reason of the acts of the accused person, enter such restraining orders, prohibitions or injunctions, or take such other actions including the acceptance of satisfactory performance bonds, as it may deem just. - (5) Where an application is made under subsection (4) for the exercise by the Court of its powers under that subsection, the Court shall not make any order in favour of the applicant unless he proves the damage or injury and his own non-contribution to its occurrence or causation.